 So, you have booked a flight and your dream European holiday is coming closer, right?
 But how are you going to explore that amazing island in Europe or get to a remote place for a stunning hike?
 Do you wish to travel on your own or use public transport?
 No! that’s not you!
 You are thinking about renting a car in Europe – and that’s a great choice!

-It is always better to rent a car while travelling across Europe.
+It is always better to rent a car in Europe while travelling across this continent.
 Having your “own” 4-wheels will give you much-needed freedom and will allow you to get to places where public transport doesn’t go – so you can discover the best places to visit in Europe in your rented car.

 As nice as this sounds, renting a car in Europe can be a headache for a non-European tourist as some renting car companies might try to take advantage of you!

 Do NOT get fooled!
 Read our guide to renting cars in Europe so you are aware of all rules and differences in European renting companies.